-Imagine you have just drifted off to sleep and you are having a wonderful dream when all of the sudden you wake up overheated and drenched in sweat.
+Imagine you have just drifted off to sleep and have a wonderful dream when you suddenly wake up overheated and sweat-drenched.
 What a way to wake up, right?
-Unfortunately, millions of men and women experience night sweats on a regular basis.
-This condition is more common amongst women.
-While your night sweats maybe due to your bedroom temperature being too warm, they could also signal an underlying medical condition.
-Here we look into the various causes of night sweats.
-Causes of Night Sweats
+Unfortunately, millions of women and men experience night sweats regularly.
+The condition is more common among women.
+While your night sweats may be due to your bedroom temperature being too warm, they could signal an underlying medical condition.
+Here, we look into the various causes of night sweats.

-It is important to understand that what appears to be a night sweat could instead be termed a hot flash.
-So how do you know the difference?
+It is essential to understand that what appears to be a night sweats could be a hot flash instead.
+So, how do you know the difference?
 First, hot flashes typically begin with a heat sensation emanating from the neck, chest, or abdomen.
-The skin becomes visibly red and feels warm to touch.
+The skin becomes visibly red and feels warm to the touch.
 Hot flashes can last from three minutes to thirty minutes.
-Afterwards, a person may experience sweating as well.
+Afterward, a person may experience sweating as well.
 Hot flashes occur day or night but are most common during the night.

-Conversely, night sweats are defined as excess perspiration that occur specifically during sleep.
+Conversely, night sweats involve excess perspiration that occurs specifically during sleep.
 Sufferers often wake up drenched or soaked in perspiration and may find the need to change clothes or even their sheets.

 The National Institutes of Health reports that 33 percent of individuals report night sweats.
-Furthermore, 16 percent of these individuals state their night sweats are so severe to soak their bedclothes.
+Furthermore, 16 percent of these individuals state their night sweats are too severe to soak their bedclothes.

 Common Causes of Night Sweats

-The body’s temperature regulation system is complex and can be influenced by several factors, which can make it difficult to determine the reason for your night sweats.
-Here are some common causes for night sweats.
+The body’s temperature regulation system is complex and can be influenced by several factors, making it difficult to determine the cause of night sweats.
+Here are some common causes of night sweats.

 Menopause

-Hot flashes can last for several minutes and occur multiple times each day, including at night.
-Some women suffer with hot flashes for several years.
-In fact, many women experience hot flashes and night sweats for over two decades.
+Hot flashes can last several minutes and occur multiple times daily, including at night.
+Some women suffer from hot flashes for several years.
+Many women experience hot flashes and night sweats for over two decades.

 Medications

 A variety of medications can cause night sweats.
-Certain antidepressants called SSRI (selective serotonin re-uptake inhibitors) promote adrenergic effects which yields a sympathetic nervous system response in the body.
-This causes your heart rate to increase, your blood vessels to constrict, the pupils may dilate and at times the body may sweat.
-If you are using some of the common antidepressants, you may be at an increased risk for night sweats.
+Certain antidepressants called SSRIs (selective serotonin reuptake inhibitors) promote adrenergic effects, which yield a sympathetic nervous system response in the body.
+It causes your heart rate to increase, your blood vessels to constrict, the pupils to dilate, and, at times, the body to sweat.
+If you are using some of the standard antidepressants, you may be at an increased risk for night sweats.

 Infections

 If you have an infection, you may be at an increased risk of developing night sweats.
-Some of the most common infections that are associated with night sweats include tuberculosis, endocarditis (an inflammation of your heart valves), osteomyelitis (inflammation in your bones), and abscesses.
+Some of the most common diseases associated with night sweats include tuberculosis, endocarditis (inflammation of your heart valves), osteomyelitis (inflammation of your bones), and abscesses.

 When you have an infection, the immune system activates.
-Once activated, the immune system creates an immune response, that includes increased production of stress hormones and inflammation.
-This is the body’s method for surrounding infected cells and controlling the spread while the body fights off the infection.
+Once activated, the immune system creates an immune response that includes increased production of stress hormones and inflammation.
+It is the body’s method for surrounding infected cells and controlling the spread while the body fights off the infection.
 This process can increase your body’s core temperature, resulting in night sweats.

 Hormone Imbalances

-Several hormone disorders can cause sweating, flushing, hot flashes, and night sweats, including a pheochromocytoma and carcinoid syndrome.
-Pheochromocytoma is an adrenal gland tumor that causes the body to produce too much of the hormone catecholamines.
-Carcinoid syndrome causes the body to produce too many hormones.
-This syndrome is caused by tumors found in the gastrointestinal system and the lungs.
+Several hormone disorders, including pheochromocytoma and carcinoid syndrome, can cause sweating, flushing, hot flashes, and night sweats.
+Pheochromocytoma is an adrenal gland tumor that causes the body to produce too many catecholamines.
+Carcinoid syndrome, caused by tumors in the gastrointestinal system and the lungs, also causes the body to produce too many hormones.

-When the body’s hormones become imbalanced, this can cause a variety of symptoms.
-Increased hormone production can cause inflammation throughout the body as well as low grade fevers, both of which cause hot flashes and night sweats.
+When the body’s hormones are imbalanced, various symptoms can result.
+Increased hormone production can cause inflammation and low-grade fevers, leading to hot flashes and night sweats.

 Cancer